AdobeDocs/experience-platform.en/help/destinations/ui/monitor-dataflows.md

 [!UICONTROL Destinations] allow you to activate your data from Adobe Experience Platform to countless external partners.

 Dataflows are a representation of data jobs that move data across [!DNL Platform].
-These dataflows are configured across different services, helping move data from source connectors to target datasets, where it is then utilized by [!DNL Identity Service] and[!DNL Real-time Customer Profile] before ultimately being activated to destinations.
+These dataflows are configured across different services, helping move data from source connectors to target datasets, where it is then utilized by [!DNL Identity Service] and[!DNL Real-Time Customer Profile] before ultimately being activated to destinations.

 To learn more about monitoring dataflows for destinations, please read the [Monitor dataflows for destinations in the UI](../../dataflows/ui/monitor-destinations.md) tutorial.